oracle-devrel/devo.tutorials/get-started-with-rubyonrails.md

 The button takes you to Oracle Resource Manager which runs Terraform code that will provision the full Ruby on Rails environment.

-The following ressources will be created:
+The following resources will be created:

 | #        | Service Name          |Additional Info  |